xf6717/simple-word-game/README.md

 My first project using javascript!

-This is a simple game where you click on the correct word after seeing the picture.
+This is a simple game where you choose the word that matches the picture.

 Video demo here: